 Hindi (or Hindustani) is an Indo-Aryan language spoken by over 500 million people, mostly in India where it is one of the two official languages of communication, along with English.
 It is the third most spoken language in the world, after Chinese and English.
 Hindi is written with the Devanagari script, but this Freelang dictionary is a romanized version.

-Download our free dictionary (for Windows) and browse both the Hindi-English and the English-Hindi lists.
+Download our free dictionary (for Windows or Android) and browse both the Hindi-English and the English-Hindi lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 This dictionary was made by Abhijeet A. Bhandwale.

 List status: © Abhijeet A. Bhandwale